ssannejohansson/MP3-bark-and-brush/README.md

 **Information Architecture**
 - **Navigation Menu**:
-  - Links to Home, About, Services, Gallery and Booking.
-Admin (for business owners).
+  - Links to Home, About, Services, Gallery, Contact and Booking.

 **User Flow**
 1. Guest users browse website → read information and decides to book an appointment.
 2. Guest users register for an account → log in to book an appointment.
 3. Registered users book an appointment → are able to see their booking and edit/delete it.
-4. Business owners can create, update, and manage appointments → moderate bookings.
+4. Business owners can create, update, and manage appointments.

 #### 4. Skeleton